 Transforming Sociotech Design (TSD) Tutorial

-Transforming Sociotech Design (TSD) tutorial will cover conceptual frameworks for designing and evaluating Persuasive Technology (PT) aimed at achieving sustainable transformations of our lives towards wellbeing.
-The tutorial will introduce and explain how TSD contributes to PT research by extending our understanding beyond limitations of traditional behavioral change designs and interventions.
+Transforming Sociotech Design (TSD) tutorial covers conceptual frameworks for designing and evaluating Persuasive Technology (PT) aimed at achieving sustainable transformations of our lives towards wellbeing.
+The tutorial introduces and explains how TSD contributes to PT research by extending our understanding beyond limitations of traditional behavioral change designs and interventions.

 TSD embodies a fundamental understanding of the PT components that are essential for designing successful transformations, known as: